theta360developers/plugin-guide/docs/fisheye.md

         bcnt = bcnt - 1;

-I used picturenaut to merge the 7 images into a single HDR image.
+Use picturenaut to merge the 7 images into a single HDR image.

 ![Picturenaut with 7 images](example/img/fisheye/picturenaut.png)